PhosCity/muxkt/README.md

 ## Main feature of muxkt

-* It's config based where you can save any number of your current projects.
+- It's config based where you can save any number of your current projects.
 You can thus run this script and choose from one of your projects to mux it's episodes.
-* Choose a single or multiple episodes to mux then all at once.
+- Choose a single or multiple episodes to mux then all at once.
-* Pass the path of the project directly as an argument to mux episodes in that folder if it's not saved in your config.
-* Sort both the stdout and stderr of SubKt and present them less verbosely.
+- Sort both the stdout and stderr of SubKt and present them less verbosely.
-* Make fatal errors more easier to see.
+- Make fatal errors more easier to see.
 (For example: The missing fonts are highlighted among the list of warnings.)
-* Redo the last mux (single or mutiple episodes) with a flag.
+- Redo the last mux (single or mutiple episodes) with a flag.
-* If you want to watch the original output of Subkt for the last mux you did, you can easily do so with a flag.
+- If you want to watch the original output of Subkt for the last mux you did, you can easily do so with a flag.
-* Easily add or remove projects from the config.
+- Easily add or remove projects from the config.
 There is also a command to open the config in your default editor so that you can manually edit the config if you wish.
+- Add custom gradle cli flags (example: -Pargs) to the command that is run.
-* Support for alternate folder structure.
+- Support for alternate folder structure.
 Read more about alternate folder structure below.

 # Installation